fx is the entry-point for a set of subcommands that make many tasks

 - What board are you building for? (unsure: try

-- What extra bundles do you want? (unsure: try
+- What extra test targets do you want? (unsure: try

 Armed with our above choices (if you didn't read above, do so now), you are ready to configure your build: